MetabolicEngineeringGroupCBMA/old_site/_protocols/trafo_frozen_yeast.md

 3. Resuspend the yeast cells in the mixture by vortexing well to remove any clumps.
 4. Heat shock in 42℃  water bath for 45 minutes.
-5. Spin down at 14,000 rpm or max speed for 30 s, remove supernatant.
+5. Spin down at 14,000 rpm or max speed for 30 s, remove supernatant with a micropipette.

 6. Add 100µL of sterile water to the cells, resuspend by pipetting up and down with a P200 pipette and take out 10-20% of the cells to a fresh tube and save these cells in the fridge or on ice.